-In the case of $TV$, we know from posterior work \citep{shi2023curious} that it is possible to get a tighter bound in the regime $\beta>1-\gamma$ but in the case of $L_P$ norm it is still an open question This is left as future work.
+In the case of $TV$, we know from posterior work \citet{shi2023curious} that it is possible to get a tighter bound in the regime $\beta>1-\gamma$ but in the case of $L_P$ norm, it is still an open question.
 In the case where $\beta$ is too large, the question arises whether RMDPs are useful as long as there is little to control when the transition kernel can be too arbitrary.

-To sum up, to the best of our knowledge, with a small enough uncertainty set, our work delivers the first ever minimax-optimal guarantee for RMDPs according to the non-robust lower-bound for $L_p$-balls, and the first ever minimax-optimal guarantee according to the robust lower-bound for the total variation case for sufficiently small radius of the uncertainty set, which has been later refined on the larger set of $\beta$ by \cite{shi2023curious}. \looseness=-2
+To sum up, to the best of our knowledge, with a small enough uncertainty set, our work delivers the first-ever minimax-optimal guarantee for RMDPs according to the non-robust lower-bound for $L_p$-balls, and the first ever minimax-optimal guarantee according to the robust lower-bound for the total variation case for a sufficiently small radius of the uncertainty set, which has been later on the larger set of $\beta$ by \cite{shi2023curious}. `